Why Buying a Home Still Pays Off in the Long Run

 Renting can feel simpler and more affordable in the moment.
 No repairs, no property taxes, no worrying about mortgage rates — just pay your monthly bill and move on with life.

-As the #1 real estate agent in Tacoma, Puyallup, Auburn, Sumner, SeaTac, Des Moines, Burien, Normandy Park, Lake Tapps, and Bonney Lake, I see firsthand how owning a home grows wealth over time — even when the market feels tough.
+As Kim Morgan Storey, the Top 1 Real Estate Agent serving Tacoma, Puyallup, Auburn, Sumner, SeaTac, Des Moines, Burien, Normandy Park, Lake Tapps, and Bonney Lake, I see firsthand how owning a home grows wealth over time — even when the market feels tough.

 Renting vs. Owning: The Long-Term Math